 This kind of argument is without testable validity with respect to the human sciences and is really an intuitive assumption originating from the current cultural climate where the economic system coerces all humans into labor roles for survival (income/profit).
-This often occurs regardless of one's personal interest or social utility, often generating a psychological distortion with respect to motivation.
+This often occurs regardless of ones personal interest or social utility, often generating a psychological distortion with respect to motivation.

-In the words of Margaret Mead: "If you look closely you will see that almost anything that really matters to us, anything that embodies our deepest commitment to the way human life should be lived and cared for, depends on some form of volunteerism."
-In a 1992 Gallup Poll, more than 50% of American adults (94 million Americans) volunteered time for social causes, at an average of 4.2 hours a week, for a total of 20.5 billion hours a year.
+In the words of Margaret Mead: If you look closely you will see that almost anything that really matters to us, anything that embodies our deepest commitment to the way human life should be lived and cared for, depends on some form of volunteerism.^[71] In a 1992 Gallup Poll, more than 50% of American adults (94 million Americans) volunteered time for social causes, at an average of 4.2 hours a week, for a total of 20.5 billion hours a year.^[72]

-It has also been found in studies that repetitive, mundane jobs lend themselves more to traditional rewards such as money, whereas money doesn't seem to motivate innovation and creativity.
-In later essays, the idea of mechanization/automation applied to mundane labor to free the human being will be discussed, expressing how the labor-for-income system is outdated and restrictive of not only industrial potential and efficiency, but also human potential and creativity overall.
+It has also been found in studies that repetitive, mundane jobs lend themselves more to traditional rewards such as money, whereas money doesnt seem to motivate innovation and creativity.^[73] In later essays, the idea of mechanization/automation applied to mundane labor to free the human being will be discussed, expressing how the labor-for-income system is outdated and restrictive of not only industrial potential and efficiency, but also human potential and creativity overall.

-Another common, contextual example of a "straw-man" is the claim that if the transition to a new social system was acted upon, the property of others must be forcefully confiscated by a "ruling power" and violence would be the result.
-This, once again, is a value projection/fear, imposed upon TZM's advocated logic without validation.
+Another common, contextual example of a straw-man is the claim that if the transition to a new social system was acted upon, the property of others must be forcefully confiscated by a ruling power and violence would be the result.
+This, once again, is a value projection/fear, imposed upon TZMs advocated logic without validation.

 TZM sees the materialization of a new socioeconomic model happening with the needed consensus of the population.
-Its very understanding, along with the "bio-social pressures" occurring as the opponents sets up a man made of straw, attacks it, then proclaims victory.
-All the while, the real opponent stands by untouched.

-71 Source: "Have you noticed...", Vital Speeches of the Day, Robert Krikorian, 1985, p.301 current system worsens, is the basis of influence.
-The logic does not support a "dictatorial" disposition because that approach, apart from being inhumane, wouldn't work.
+Its very understanding, along with the bio-social pressures occurring as the current system worsens, is the basis of influence.
+The logic does not support a dictatorial disposition because that approach, apart from being inhumane, wouldnt work.